comp129/comp55/docs/labs/15-Figma.md

 Gradients are impossible for you to export as a component, as you can only export it as an image.
-So if you need to adjust the gradient over time, you will have a hard struggle.
+So if you need to adjust the gradient over time, you will have a hard time.

-A good example of this is this object I had used in the past.
+A good example of this, is this object I had used in the past.

 ![figma drawback gradient](lab15media/figma-lab-drawback-gradient.png)

 ### Mixed Colors on Labels

-Another draw back are mixed color labels, as GLabels inside of ACM cannot handle this kind of interaction, meaning you would have to export the label as an image as well.
+Another drawback is mixed color labels, as GLabels inside of ACM cannot handle this kind of interaction, meaning you would have to export the label as an image as well.